mochi-hpc/mochi-doc/docs/source/pymargo.rst

      with Python's constraints.

-PyMargo can be installed using spack, just like any other Mochi library, using :code:`spack install py-mochi-margo`.
+PyMargo can be :ref:`installed using spack <Installing>`, just like any other Mochi library, using :code:`spack install py-mochi-margo`.

 .. toctree::